by Gina Caputo, CSOY Founder & Director

 By the evening sits I'm in so much pain I realize I finally, fully understand how Wolverine felt when he was getting his Adamantium skeleton installed.
 Not an X-Men fan?
 Here it is - this is EXACTLY what it feels like to be on Day 3 of a Vipassana retreat:

-And at 2:45 in this video you will see what you feel like when a sit is finally over.
+And in this video you will see what you feel like when a sit is finally over:

 I realize on this night that an undisciplined mind is like a parent trying to bring their child along on errands.
 You've got a mission to accomplish and they just keep getting distracted and pulling you away to 108 other things along the way and you actually get nothing done.
 So basically, I decided not to have children and I still had a child.
 Shit.